Doom Scroll.

 Ever notice how a phrase can go from coinage to cliché at the speed of, what, self-promotion?
 Bloviation?
 AI?

-All that being what it is, I doubt you'll be much surprised to find that advertising has a not-so-virtuous cycle to call its very own.
+Somehow, I doubt you'll be much surprised to find that advertising has a not-so-virtuous cycle to call its very own.

 It’s the "attention doom loop," and it’s a real puzzle why nobody is talking, much less doing, anything about it.